Winter bedding plants make it easy to create colourful displays that keep your garden looking great even through the cold winter months.

 Pansies are perfect for brightening your winter hanging baskets and pots, plus they’ll create flurries of flowers in your borders.
 Low-growing and with large, hardy, striking flowers, they are available in an amazing variety of colours.

-Plant pansies in rich, fertile soil that is well-draining.
+Plant pansies in rich, fertile, well-draining soil.
 Grow them in sun or partial shade.

 Polyanthus offers a lovely late winter display, with plants carrying bunches (umbels) of long-lasting blooms on each thick stem.
 Perfect for pots, window boxes and borders, try Spring Fever for improved winter hardiness, plus an impressively large number of blooms.